ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 --THIS_STRING_SEPARATES--
 ~~~

 The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.
 While the body cannot contain the boundary, servers MAY use the Content-Length field to skip to the boundary (potentially ignoring a boundary in the body, which would be an error by the client).
+Content-Range MUST NOT be used in place of Content-Length for this purpose.

-The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients expect all the changes to be recorded as a single operation, or that if there's an interruption, all of the parts from the request will be rolled back.
+The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients expect all the changes to be recorded as a single operation, or that if there's an interruption, all of the parts will be rolled back together.
+However, the exact behavior is at the discretion of the server.

 ## The message/byterange media type {#message-byterange}

 When making a request with a single byte range, there is no need for a multipart boundary marker.
-This document defines a new media type "message/byterange" with the same semantics as a single byte range in a multipart/byteranges message, but with a simplified syntax.
+This document defines a new media type "message/byterange" with the same semantics as a single byte range in a multipart/byteranges message, but with a simplified syntax that only needs to be parsed to the first empty line.

-The "message/byterange" form may be used in a request as so:
+The "message/byterange" form may be used in a PATCH request as so:

 ~~~ example
 PATCH /uploads/foo HTTP/1.1